SasTant/RInciPermit/README.md

 ( a file which is used by ECDIS** to determine what ENC cell could be used )

 *) Electronic Navigational Charts
-**) Electronic Charts Display & Information System,
+**) Electronic Charts Display & Information System